nasa/openmct/CONTRIBUTING.md

 1. Source files that export functions should use camelCase, first letter lower-case (eg. testTools.js)
 1. Constants (variables or fields which are meant to be declared and initialized statically, and never changed) should use only capital letters, with underscores between words (e.g. SOME_CONSTANT).
-They should always be declared as `CONST`s
+They should always be declared as `const`s
 1. File names should be the name of the exported class, plus a .js extension (e.g. SomeClassName.js).
 1. Avoid anonymous functions, except when functions are short (a few lines)